salixzs/AspNetCore.Utilities/README.md

 Provided functionalities can handle other types of exceptions differently, like `NotImplementedException`, `DataValidationException` and any other specific exception.

+See [more extensive documentation](Documentation/GlobalErrorHandler.md) on how to use this functionality.

 ### Health check formatter